 As for the concept of the dialectic, with which Adorno, like so many European thinkers in the 20th century, seems to have been obsessed, it’s fairly empty and commonsensical.
 What is Marxism’s “dialectical theory of history”?
 Thomson gives an adequate definition: “the idea that history progresses through conflicts between different social forces, the resolution of which generates new antagonisms”.
 Yup.
 That’s the dialectical theory in a nutshell.
 Magnificent, isn’t it?
 Dialectics means—development through conflict.
 It's a near-truism.

-From what I’ve read, it seems that Adorno and Horkheimer confused capitalism with “enlightenment”.
+From what I’ve read of this book (also other scholarly accounts, as well as the original writings), it seems that Adorno and Horkheimer confused capitalism with “enlightenment”.
 They criticized the whole mindset of “enlightened” thinking, the rational and scientific mindset—the instrumentally rational mindset in particular, which they saw as the paradigm—for having furthered man’s drive to master and control his environment, both nature and his fellow men.
 Rational thinking, then, through its applications in technology and industry, has engendered irrational forms of domination, ultimately manifested in Nazism.
 “As industrialization and capitalism took hold in the 19th century, human beings were subjected to ever more pervasive networks of administrative discipline and control, and to an increasingly powerful and untamable economic system.
 Instead of liberating man from nature, the process of enlightenment imprisons man, who is himself a part of nature.
 Instead of economic plenty, there is misery and poverty.
 Instead of moral progress, there is regression to barbarism, violence, and intolerance.
 This is the ‘dialectic of enlightenment’ that informed Horkheimer’s and Adorno’s understanding of their social world…” “Enlightenment is both necessary and impossible: necessary because otherwise humanity would continue hurtling towards self-destruction and unfreedom, and impossible because enlightenment can only be attained through rational human activity, and yet rationality is itself the origin of the problem.”
 No, no, no!
 This whole analysis is pre-Marxist, idealistic, one-sided.
 Jacob Bronowski was right: it isn’t science and technology in themselves that are the problem, as most people think; it’s something more fundamental.
 He said it was arrogance, ignorance and the desire for absolute certainty that had led to Nazism, and he was partly right.
 But equally, or more, important is the commodified, bureaucratized, coercified system of social relations.
 The scientific ideas and practices in themselves are not the problem!
 They’re (potentially) a problem only in the context of capitalism.
 How could A. and H. not have understood this?